Get

 The Scottish Deerhound is an impressive mix of strength and speed.
 Power was crucial for taking on the wild red deer, which were agile prey the sighthounds would course and stalk across the rugged Scottish Highlands.

-Due to confusion around the dog’s name, the Scottish Deerhound’s known history dates to the late Middle Ages, though they are likely much older.
+The Scottish Deerhound’s known history dates to the late Middle Ages, though they are likely much older.
+They may even have been in Scotland before the Scots got there.
 Like other sighthound dogs, Deerhounds were coveted among elites, such as the Highland chieftains.
 Commoners were not allowed to own them.

 The Scottish Deerhound’s numbers steadily declined when the Highland clan system ended in the 18th century.
 In the 1830s, enthusiasts Archibald and Duncan McNeill began reviving the breed from scarce purebreds.
 Upon making their appearance on the show circuit, their acclaim again took off, and by 1886, the “Royal Dog of Scotland” was popular enough to earn AKC recognition.